 - ARS IN HERBIS

-The first step EMANATIO, evokes the subtle, mysterious emanation which constitutes the “aura” of the material form and even survives it for a while.
+If we try to understand the whole process using very simple concepts, the first step, EMANATIO, evokes the subtle, mysterious emanation which constitutes the “aura” of the material form and even survives it for a while.

-IMPRESSIO has to do with both a photographic medium and the feeling (probably vehiculated by light) that we have of every living creature.
+IMPRESSIO has to do with both a photographic medium and the feeling, vehiculated by light, that we have of every living creature.

 DISSOLUTIO is the prelude to abstraction, where the shape crumbles and it is then recomposed following logics other than literal ones.